 Courses Recently Taught

-This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
+This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses- required for the major.
 Students are introduced to the processes of investigative biology and scientific writing.
-It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection, statistical analysis, integration of results with information reported in the literature and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
 Evaluation is based on short reports, quizzes, lab performance and scientific papers, as well as oral and written presentations based on the independent project.
-Enrollment is limited to 16 students in each section.
-Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
-Required for the major.
+Prerequisite: BIOL 109Y and 115 or equivalent.

 This course introduces both principles and experimental approaches related to heredity in a wide variety of organisms.
-Topics will include classical transmission genetics, chromosomal structure, extranuclear heredity, population and evolutionary genetics and molecular analysis of genes and chromosomes.
-As genetic analysis can be used to dissect many biological processes, we also will address how geneticists approach problems and advance scientific understanding, focusing our discussions around primary literature.
+Topics include classical transmission genetics, chromosomal structure, extranuclear heredity, population and evolutionary genetics, and molecular analysis of genes and chromosomes.
+As genetic analysis can be used to dissect many biological processes, we also address how geneticists approach problems and advance scientific understanding, focusing our discussions around primary literature.
 This counts toward the upper-level cellular/molecular requirement for the major.
 Prerequisite: BIOL 116.
 Generally offered every year.

 This laboratory course introduces both genetic concepts and genetic approaches commonly used to understand biological processes, including both forward and reverse genetic approaches.
-We will primarily use the model plant Physcomitrium patens as our experimental organism, although the techniques used in this course can be applied to any organism amenable to genetic analysis.
+We primarily use the model plant Physcomitrium patens as our experimental organism, although the techniques used in this course can be applied to any organism amenable to genetic analysis.
 This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 109Y-110Y and 116.
 Prerequisite or corequisite: BIOL 255.

 This course addresses the mechanisms responsible for building multicellular eukaryotic organisms, framed in the context of the evolution of developmental processes and patterns.
-We will explore the similarities in molecular and cellular mechanisms governing development across broad groups of organisms, as well as the changes in these processes that have resulted in novel forms.
-Class discussions will be based on primary literature as well as other texts, with particular attention devoted to the experimental basis for current scientific understanding.
+We explore the similarities in molecular and cellular mechanisms governing development across broad groups of organisms, as well as the changes in these processes that have resulted in novel forms.
+Class discussions are based on primary literature as well as other texts, with particular attention devoted to the experimental basis for current scientific understanding.
 This counts toward the upper-level cellular/molecular biology requirement for the major.
 Prerequisite: BIOL 116 and any 200-level biology course.
 Generally offered every other year.

 This course offers an in-depth research experience.
 Prior to enrollment in this course, students are expected to complete at least one semester of BIOL 385 and participate in the Summer Science Scholars program.
 Two semesters of BIOL 385 are recommended.
 Emphasis is on completion of the research project.
 Students also are instructed in poster production and produce one or more posters of their honors work for presentation at Kenyon and possibly at outside meetings.
-There will be oral progress reports, and students draft the Introduction and Methods section of the honors thesis.
+There are oral progress reports, and students draft the introduction and methods section of the honors thesis.
 The letter grade is determined by the instructor and project advisor in consultation with the department.
 Students must have an overall GPA of at least 3.33 and a GPA of 3.33 in biology.
 Permission of instructor and department chair required.
 Prerequisite: BIOL 385 and permission of project advisor and department chair.